michaeltouati/SPAM/paper.md

 # Summary

-SPAM (Stopping Power of Protons and Alpha particles in Ambiant Matter) is a python tool using Tkinter, PIL, Numpy and Matplotlib packages that allows for visualizing, printing and saving the stopping power and/or the Bragg's peak of protons or alpha particles in ambiant matter.
+SPAM (Stopping Power of Protons and Alpha particles in Ambiant Matter) is a Python tool using Tkinter, PIL, Numpy and Matplotlib packages that allows for visualizing, printing and saving the stopping power and/or the Bragg's peak of protons or alpha particles in ambiant matter.
 The code has been benchmarked against the NIST databases (https://physics.nist.gov/PhysRefData/Star/Text/PSTAR.html and https://physics.nist.gov/PhysRefData/Star/Text/ASTAR.html).

 # Statement of need